 Types of Migraines

 There are many types of migraines, but there are two main types.
-There are migraines without aura and migraines with aura.
+There are those without aura and those with aura.
 Aura can be described as seeing colors, flashing lights, blind spots, or zigzag patterns.

 The most commonly experienced migraine is without aura.
 This type of migraine sufferer will experience all disabling symptoms except seeing colors or lights.